 Perhaps the most elusive piece of Chili Peppers history.
 This documentary was recorded in 1994 and 1995.
 It shows the band recording One Hot Minute, similar to the way Funky Monks showed them recording Blood Sugar Sex Magik.
 However, there’s a slight twist in that it featured smaller short films inter-cut – one for each band member.
 If anything, it appears to be a lot closer to Led Zeppelin's The Song Remains The Same, with its random insane fantasy sequences cut in to the band's live performance.
 The videos for Chad and Dave have appeared elsewhere, and there are some clips shown here and here.
 Anthony also mentions it in Scar Tissue.
 Though this is unconfirmed, it would seem that the in-studio video for My Friends was edited down from parts of the documentary, though its hard to tell which bits are real footage and which bits have been re-recorded for the video.
 There also appears to be shots from the footage intercut into this documentary.
 Other reliable sources have said that it features footage from backstage at the 1994 Woodstock show, the bands rehearsal sessions in Hawaii, and the recording of the album itself, most notably a scene involving Anthony's vocals for Transcending and percussion overdubs for The Junkie Song (which may or may not have ended up becoming Bob) featuring Stephen Perkins.

 A short, chaotic song from the One Hot Minute sessions that was, until the last minute, supposed to be on the album.
-It hasn't been heard or referred to by the band since, and doesn't appear to on any of the remaining advance promotional releases of the album.
+It hasn't been heard or referred to by the band since, and hasn’t surfaced on any promotional copies of the album that are still floating around.

 The missing song from the Stadium Arcadium sessions